Hip protectors and osteoporosis

 A broken hip is a break at the top of the thigh bone (femur) where it joins the hip joint (pelvis).
-A number of factors can increase the risk of a broken hip (hip fracture), including osteoporosis, falling on a hard surface, falling directly onto the hip and a person’s age.
-Women and men are at a greater risk of falling when they become older due to a loss in muscle size and strength, poor balance and co-ordination.
+A number of factors can increase the risk of a broken hip (hip fracture) including osteoporosis, falling on a hard surface, falling directly onto the hip and a person’s age.
+Women and men are at a greater risk of falling when they become older due to a loss in muscle size and strength as well as poor balance and co-ordination.

 When someone breaks their hip, they usually need an operation to mend it.
-This will either pin or screw the femur together or replace the top of the femur, known as a hip replacement.
+This will either pin or screw the femur together or replace the top of the femur (a hip replacement).
 The course of action will depend on the site of the fracture.

 What are hip protectors?

 Hip protectors are either padded or plastic devices which are fitted into special underwear and sit over the hip joint.
-They have been used widely in the past to help prevent broken hips in older people who may break their hip by falling sideways onto the area known as the greater trochanter in the hip.
-The greater trochanter (shown in the diagram, bottom left) is a large bump which juts outward from the top of the femur (thigh bone) next to the neck of the femur.
+They have been used widely in the past to help prevent broken hips in older people who may break their hip by falling sideways onto the area in the hip known as the greater trochanter.
+The greater trochanter (shown in the diagram above) is a large bump which juts outward from the top of the femur (thigh bone) next to the neck of the femur.
 This is where most broken hips occur, particularly if the person has osteoporosis.